cyverse/irods-adm/coding-standards-bash.md

 ### Pipelines and Other Chained Expressions

 If a pipeline fits on a single line, it should be on one.
-Otherwise, it should be split with each pipe segement being on its own line with all but the first line being indented and beginning with the `|` operator.
+Otherwise, it should be split with each pipe segment being on its own line with all but the first line being indented and beginning with the `|` operator.

 The same policy applies to outher chained expressions like logical compounds using `||` and `&&`.